BeamCtrl/Airiana/README.md

 #### Installation:
-   ** INSTALLATION IS CURRENTLY BROKEN IN RASPBERRY OS DUE TO DEPRECATION OF python2. ** -Install an Rs485 hat on your pi.
+   ** INSTALLATION IS CURRENTLY BROKEN IN RASPBERRY OS DUE TO DEPRECATION OF python2. ** ** optional install in branch python3-migration, ""May contain bugs, is a work in progress"" ** -Install an Rs485 hat on your pi.

   -Connect A and B to your ventilation units Modbus connector.